fabiangreffrath/woof/README.md

  * The "HI_START"/"HI_END" namespace has been introduced to avoid conflicts with high-resolution textures (e.g. Hell Ground, since Woof!
 4.0.0).
  * Support for 16-bit WAV sound lumps has been added (since Woof!
 4.0.0).
  * Support for the "MUSINFO" lump has been added (since Woof!
 4.0.0, fixed in Woof!
 4.0.1).
+ * Support for the "UMAPINFO" lump has been added, compliant to Rev 1.6 of the spec (since Woof!
+5.0.0).

 ## Known issues